Copper Kings: History

 Clark also yearned to be a statesman and used his newspaper, the Butte Miner, to push his political ambitions.
 He became a hero in Helena, Montana, by campaigning for its election as the state capital instead of Anaconda.
 Clark's long-standing dream of becoming a United States senator resulted in scandal in 1899, when it was revealed that he bribed members of the Montana State Legislature in return for their votes.
 At the time, U.S. Senators were chosen by their respective state legislators.
 The U.S. Senate refused to seat Clark because of the 1899 bribery scheme, but a later Senate campaign was successful, and he served a single, undistinguished term from 1901 until 1907.

-In 1899, Daly teamed up with two principals of John D. Rockefeller's Standard Oil, William Rockefeller and Henry H. Rogers to create the giant Amalgamated Copper Mining Co., one of the largest trusts of the early Twentieth Century.
+In 1899, Daly teamed up with two principals of Standard Oil, Henry Rogers and William A. Rockefeller, via his son William G. Rockefeller to create the giant Amalgamated Copper Mining Co., which became one of the largest trusts of the early Twentieth Century.
 (Neither Standard Oil nor John D. Rockefeller were directly involved).